poojanagrawal/mesalabs-day1/lab1/README.md

 **4. Adapting the input parameters**
 - *\~10 minutes*
-- Make further changes to the inlist (e.g. adjust mass, overshoot params, timestep) and observe effects.
+- Make more changes to the inlist, e.g. adjust mass, overshooting parameters, and timesteps and visualize the impact.

-> *(You can also tweak your `pgstar` plots more here)*
+> *(You can further tweak your `pgstar` plots at this point)*

 **5. Making your own plots**
 - *\~20 minutes*
-- Extract and visualize data from `history.data` and `profile.data` using Python, matplotlib, or pgstar.
+- Extract and visualize data from `history.data` and `profile.data` using Python programming language.

 **6. BONUS: Automatically run multiple MESA models sequentially**
 - *\~20+ minutes*